prominenceai/deepstream-services-library/docs/api-sink.md

 ```C++
 boolean dsl_sink_num_in_use_max_set(uint max);
 ```
 This service sets the "maximum number of Sinks" that can be `in-use` at any one time.
-The value is defined as `DSL_DEFAULT_SINK_NUM_IN_USE_MAX` on service initilization.
-The actual maximum is impossed by the Jetson model in use.
+The value is defined as `DSL_DEFAULT_SINK_NUM_IN_USE_MAX` on service initialization.
+The actual maximum is imposed by the GPU/CPUs in use.
 It's the responsibility of the client application to set the value correctly.

 **Returns**
 * `false` if the new value is less than the actual current number of Sinks in use, `true` otherwise